NeilAlvarezGarcia/emploees-crud/readme.md

-# USERS MANAGER
+# EMPLOYEE MANAGER

-A CRUD application that allows to add an emploee, update their data, and delete them, designed to practice implementing a RESTful API using REST concepts.
+A CRUD application that allows to add an employee, update their data, and delete them, designed to practice implementing a RESTful API using REST concepts.

 Tools: